John Martin Mack: Biography

-Mack emigrated from Germany in 1735, and settled in the Moravian colony in the province of Georgia in what is present-day Savannah.
+Mack comes from Laichingen (Swabian Alb), which was a centre for linen weaving at the time.
+He emigrated from Germany in 1735, and settled in the Moravian colony in the province of Georgia in what is present-day Savannah.

 From there, he traveled to the Province of Pennsylvania in 1741, where he initially settled in Nazareth, Pennsylvania and helped to found the Lehigh Valley community of Bethlehem.